OpenZeppelin/soroban-helpers/CONTRIBUTING.md

 ## License

-By contributing to this project, you agree that your contributions will be licensed under the [AGPL-3.0 License](LICENSE).
+By contributing to this project, you agree that your contributions will be licensed under the [MIT](LICENSE).

 ## Code of Conduct